Iran International: Programming

 According to Middle East Eye, Iran International is a media platform for the Iranian opposition.
-Kourosh Ziabari of Al-Monitor wrote it "does not shy away from presenting itself as an opposition media organization" and frequently gives the microphone to guests who criticize the Iranian government.
+Kourosh Ziabari of Al-Monitor wrote it "does not shy away from presenting itself as an opposition media organization" and frequently gives the microphone to guests who criticise the Iranian government.
 The channel has been referred to as an "Iranian exile news outlet" by Borzou Daragahi of The Independent.

-The channel is known for raising the profile of Reza Pahlavi, the last heir apparent to the former Iranian throne, by constant coverage and repeatedly interviewing him.
+The channel is known for raising the profile of Reza Pahlavi, the last heir apparent to the former Iranian throne, and establishing him as a potential leader of Iran by constant coverage and repeatedly interviewing him.
 It also airs coverage of People's Mujahedin of Iran (MEK), including live broadcast of their rallies.
+Following the Twelve-Day War of June 2025, it conducted a series of interviews with top Israeli politicians, including Benjamin Netanyahu, Benny Gantz and Yair Lapid.

 The claim of responsibility for the Ahvaz military parade attack was made through Iran International.
 In 2020, the TV broadcast performance of Iranian singers who were flown in from the United States to the Winter at Tantora Festival.
-Iran International does not run television advertisements.
+In 2018, Iran International was not running television advertisements; by 2026, it was running advertisements that promote Reza Pahlavi.

 News output

 Iran International relies on a team of journalists around the world and reports on current affairs, health, technology, human rights violations, LGBTQ+ rights, women's rights and more.
 The channel has reported extensively on the COVID-19 pandemic in Iran, the Iran Nuclear Deal and global politics.

+Iran International broadcasts via the TürkmenÄlem 52°E / MonacoSAT.

 The channel also airs television shows on sport, culture and politics and has produced documentaries that have been nominated for awards by the Association for International Broadcasters.